FOGProject/fog-docs/docs/installation/network-setup/legacy-proxy-dhcp.md

     - legacy
 ---

+# Legacy proxy dhcp configuration

 > [!note]
->This article is quality and may be followed, however a new article is written at the below link that includes UEFI support. [[proxy-dhcp]]
+>This article is quality and may be followed, however a new article is written at the below link that includes UEFI support. [[proxy-dhcp|Proxy DHCP with dnsmasq]]

-# Legacy proxy dhcp configuration

 ## Overview